YosiZi/Hotel-Plugin/README.md

 Start or restart your server.

 Once loaded, you can begin configuring rooms and experiencing the hotel system directly in-game.
-(Further instructions on commands can be found in [link to your commands section/wiki/another file, if applicable]).
+(Further instructions on commands can be found in /Hotel help